 If you are in Years 7 to 12 at a Victorian Government secondary school, you can get involved in the Advance program and have the chance to develop your leadership skills while having fun.

-There's a whole range of activities young people are doing with heaps of different community organisations.
+There's a whole range of activities young people are doing with lots of different community organisations.
 There are heaps of programs for you to choose from.
 For example, you can:

-- Conducting sports clinics for primary school students
+- conduct sports clinics for primary school students.

 If your school is not involved and you'd like to become a part of the program, tell your teacher about it today.